theborakompanioni/cln-spend-and-replace-plugin/readme.md

 This project is under active development.
 Pull requests and issues are welcome.
 [Look at the changelog](changelog.md) to track notable changes.

-- [x] Place limit orders on exchange for all outgoing payments
+- [x] Place market orders on exchange for all outgoing payments
+- [x] In `dry-run` mode (or on any other network than `mainnet`), place massively undervalued limit orders
-- [ ] Withdraw via Lightning automatically
+- [ ] Blocked: Withdraw via Lightning automatically (according to @pierrerochard, Kraken is working on enabling programmatic withdrawals via lightning; however, it is not live yet)

 ## RPC commands